 Schedule and Time Commitment

-Live classes will be held Thursdays from 12:00–1:30 pm ET, beginning Thursday, January 30, 2020, with breaks on February 20 & March 19.
+Live classes will be held Thursdays from 12:00–1:30 pm ET, beginning Thursday, January 30.
 The course includes eight live webinars, with recordings available for those unable to join live.
 Each week’s webinar will conclude with evidence-based practical applications that can be adapted for use in a wide range of settings.

 In addition to webinars and reflection, you will also have one or two articles or videos to read or view each week.